SOFZP/Solana-Stake-Pools-Research/README.md

 ## 📘 Notes

 - **Recommended Commission** refers to the typical commission level expected by the pool to qualify for delegation.
-  It is not always a hard requirement but rather reflects what is practically needed to receive stake.
+  It is not always a hard requirement but reflects what is practically needed to receive stake.
-- All data was collected manually and cross-verified where possible.
-If a detail is out of date, contributions are welcome!
+- All data was collected from **publicly available sources** including official documentation, stake pool dashboards, APIs, and Solana community forums.
+- This document is for **informational purposes only**.
+Interacting with any stake pool or program is your own responsibility and should be done after reviewing their official policies and terms.

 ---